thecoderepublic/repository/README.md

 `php artisan make:repo {modelName}`

-This creates a new repo in app/Repository
+This creates a new repo in app/Repositories
-Ex: `php artisan make:repo Product` will create `app/Repository/ProductRepository.php`
+Ex: `php artisan make:repo Product` will create `app/Repositories/ProductRepository.php`

 in constructor of `ProductRepository.php` the model will be setup to use `App\Models\Product` and `$this->model = $model` `$model` being the instance of Product.

 `php artisan make:service {serviceName}`

-This creates a new service in app/Service
+This creates a new service in app/Services
 ex: `php artisan make:repo ProductSearch` will create `app/Service/ProductSearchService.php`

+`php artisan make:logic {modelName}`
+This creates a new service in app/Services and a new repo in app/Repositories
+Ex: `php artisan make:logic Product` will create `app/Repositories/ProductRepository.php` and `app/Services/ProductService.php`

 in the constructor of 'ProductSearchService.php` you can inject all the repositories you need in order to perform the business logic you want.

 `ProductSearchService` can be injected in methods of a controller, command or other service.

 ```php